github/codeql/change-notes/1.20/analysis-javascript.md

 | Uncontrolled data used in path expression | Fewer false-positive results | This rule now recognizes the Express `root` option, which prevents path traversal. |

 ## Changes to QL libraries

+* `DataFlow::SourceNode` is no longer an abstract class; to add new source nodes, extend `DataFlow::SourceNode::Range` instead.
+* Subclasses of `DataFlow::PropRead` are no longer automatically made source nodes; you now need to additionally define a corresponding subclass of `DataFlow::SourceNode::Range` to achieve this.